-- 2 (12 oz) bags white, milk or dark chocolate bark to melt for coating truffle
+- 24 ounces white chocolate or milk or dark chocolate bark to melt for coating truffle

-- additional chocolate chips, sprinkles, etc. as optional toppings
+- chocolate chips sprinkles, etc. as optional toppings

 - Line a small baking sheet that will fit in your freezer with parchment paper.

 - Cream together butter and both sugars using an electric hand mixer in a medium-size mixing bowl.
 Add vanilla and milk and mix until well incorporated.
-Add flour, cocoa powder and salt and mix until combined.
+Add flour, cocoa powder, and salt and mix until combined.
 Add 1 teaspoon red food coloring.
 Mix until the color is incorporated throughout.
-Add another ½ teaspoon if needed for desired color.
+Add another 1/2 teaspoon if needed for the desired color.
 Mix well.
 Stir in white chocolate chips* until combined.
 These white chocolate chips are optional, just leave them out if you prefer.

 - Lay a large piece of parchment paper out on the counter or table.
-Place cocoa candy coating into a glass microwave-safe bowl and heat on 50 percent power in 30 second increments until melted stirring well after each 30 seconds.
-Add ½ teaspoon solid vegetable shortening and stir.
+Place cocoa candy coating into a glass microwave-safe bowl and heat on 50 percent power in 30-second increments until melted stirring well after every 30 seconds.
+Add 1/2 teaspoon solid vegetable shortening and stir.
 Place one red velvet cookie dough ball on the end of a fork and use a spoon to pour the melted chocolate over it.
 Allow excess chocolate to drip off.
 Place on the parchment paper to dry.
-Add sprinkles or decorations immediately before chocolate begins to dry and harden.
+Add sprinkles or decorations immediately before the chocolate begins to dry and harden.
 Repeat until all the balls are coated.
 If chocolate begins to harden, microwave and stir until smooth and continue dipping.

 I collaborated with some other foodie gals who also made some tasty Valentine’s Day treats for you, scroll all the way to the bottom of the post to see their links!